A story featuring Son & Garden, a Farmhouse Kitchen Restaurant.

 "What do you want to eat for dinner?"
 I asked Hiro.
 It was 6 o'clock and we had no dinner plans.

-"Something fun?"
-Hiro's mood excited me.
-There's an eatery I'd been wanting to try and dine in.
 "Okay, LET'S GO!
 I know a place that's fun!"

 "Wear something fun!"

 And with that answer Hiro styled himself handsomely.
-He chose a dark green waxed cotton jacket paired with black corduroy pants.
+He chose a green waxed cotton jacket paired with black corduroy pants.
 He looked like a fine gentleman from the 2020's.

 "Where are we going?"
 Hiro asked as he took the driver seat.